geirs73/renault-scenic-electric/HowTo.md

 Reboot the multimedia system.
 Just like Android Phones, some times, a reboot will solve an issue, and it is reasonably quick.
-Keep your finger on the power button for a while, and you get the option to restart the system.
+Keep your finger on the power button for a while, and the screen goes black and the system reboots.

 *The volume buttons only moves the mic volume up and down, what do I do?*